sebousan/miriamlasserre/content/services/colorimetrie-online.en.md

   exact palette following the 12 seasons method as well as your exact facial shape.
 image:
-  src: /images/uploads/screenshot-2025-03-25-at-17.59.33.png
+  src: /images/uploads/online-colorimetry.png
-  credit: Colorimetrie online
 offer: 190 eur
 ---
-* *«The most beautiful color in the world is the one that makes you feel well» Coco Chanel*
+> «The most beautiful color in the world is the one that makes you feel well» Coco Chanel

 The Colorimetry test can also be done at distance with a precise method based on the analysis of photos of your face and your iris in determined conditions:

-\- without make up and glasses
+* without make up and glasses

-\- with natural light
+* with natural light

-\- no direct sunlight exposition
+* no direct sunlight exposition

-\- specific time daylight
+* specific time daylight

-\- specific frame
+* specific frame

 The analysis of those photos determines which is your exact palette following the 12 seasons method as well as your exact facial shape.